 - Toys – e.g. favorite toys, books.
 I found it’s easier to bring toys like these Lamaze toys that can be clipped onto something so they don’t fall on the ground.
 Also, bring toys that don’t make a lot of noise as a courtesy to your neighbors.

 - Utensils and bib – If your baby is eating solids, I’ve found the silicone bibs are great because they can be easily wiped down.
-I like these Silicatch bibs because they’re larger than other bibs and softer/less rigid.
-My little one loves the accompanying Silicatch utensils work well
+I like Kushies bibs with sleeves because they’re light and have sleeves!

 - Pacifiers, teethers – If you use pacifiers or teethers with your child, you should bring multiple and have a clip-on so they don’t fall on the ground.